NordicWayInterchange/interchange/README.md

 See instructions to retrieve all the third party licences [here](#third-party-licenses)

 ### Introduction
-The Nordic Way Interchange Node (NWIXN) is a message broker that enables location-based exchange of traffic data.
-Nordic Way partners send traffic information to the broker in the form of AMQP messages.
-These messages are distributed to subscribing partners.
+The Nordic Way Interchange Node (NWIXN) is a clustered message broker that enables location-based exchange of traffic data.
+Clients, known as Service Providers send traffic information to the broker in the form of AMQP messages.
+These messages are distributed to subscribing partners, either on the same interchange, or on other interchanges in the cluster.

 Messages are produced and exchanged over AMQP 1.0.
 Message content is not examined, but all messages must provide header attributes as specified in the client specification.